khanning/LEGODancingRobots/README.md

 * Connect the infrared led to digital 12 as described here [https://www.arduino.cc/en/Tutorial/Blink] (connect to 12 instead of 13)

-You can find pics and Video of Dancing Robots here: [https://goo.gl/photos/jTpBvUetYyGYHzLu8] (And add your own.)
+You can find pics and Video of Dancing Robots here: [https://goo.gl/photos/jTpBvUetYyGYHzLu8]